phoeningo/cs2star/README.md

       1. Particles were extracted in RELION
       2. After running Hetreo Refine and Non Uniform Refine jobs in cryoSPARC

+Note that:

+      1.If you use cs2star converted star to run further class3d in RELION ,you should check whether these particle stack files were end with .mrcs .
+IF not ,use 'ln -s 'command to do so.

  usage:  cs2star.sh xxxx.cs  particles.star  newname.star

          xxxx.cs is the final particles .cs outputfile in NON-UNIFORM job directory